-Blog: https://blogs.glowscotland.org.uk/wl/mcps/
+Website : https://midcalderprimary.westlothian.org.uk/

-Email: midcalder.ps@westlothian.org.uk
+Email : midcalder.ps@westlothian.org.uk

 All visitors must report to the school office on arrival and sign the Visitors' Book if visiting any of the class areas.

 Our Catchment Area

 The school's catchment area consists of the village of Mid Calder, both conservation village itself and the housing estates to the west of the village.